CAST-Extend/com.castsoftware.uc.oneclick/README.md

 # What is OneClick
-OneClick is an automation tool designed to perform a due diligence assessment from beginning to end for one or more applications in a project.
+OneClick is a powerful automation tool for running a full due diligence assessment for multiple applications.
+Its range of capabilities includes locating the code, performing CAST MRI and Highlight Analyses, and generating a comprehensive Due Diligence Assessment Report.

 This includes:

 1. Code discovery
 1. Run CAST MRI Analysis